Site icon techbeatly

 Ensure WinRM Ports are Open

-Also make sure, ports 5985 and 5986 are open in firewall (both OS as well as network side).
+Also make sure, ports 5985 and 5986 are open in the firewall (both OS as well as network side).

 Read How to open WinRM ports in the Windows firewall.

-That’s it, now you can access your Windows machine over WinRM and Ansible will be able to execute playbook and tasks on your Windows machine.
+That’s it, now you can access your Windows machine over WinRM and Ansible will be able to execute the playbook and tasks on your Windows machine.

 Let us test Ansible to Windows Access